GoneRogueProductions/chordcss/readme.md

 # <img src="https://gonerogueproductions.github.io/chordcss/logos/logo.png" height="100" alt="ChordCSS">
 <em>The best solution for CSS.
 Include in every project.</em>

-chordCSS allows you to seamlessly write CSS without the hassle.
+ChordCSS allows you to seamlessly write CSS without the hassle.

 ## For example...
  - Instead of this: